yarixer/YanixPanel/README.md

 Installation is complete.
 Using the admin panel you can:

-* create containers
+* create containers using templates
 * verify users
-* manage registered Yanix Servers
+* make containers private (admins visible only)

 ## How to add a container